 Basic matrix operations

-12. Basic matrix operations#
+24. Basic matrix operations#

 There are many matrix operations in Python (NumPy) that make finding solutions to systems equations much easier than doing so by hand.
 In order to use these operations, the matrices and vectors must first be stored in memory.
-Consider the following matrices and vectors:
+NumPy can be used to create matrices, or 2D arrays, starting from a list of lists, as we’ll see below.

 \[\begin{split} A = \begin{bmatrix} 3 & 5 & 2 \\ 0 & 1 & 2 \\ 3 & 6 & 1 \end{bmatrix}, \qquad B = \begin{bmatrix} 2 & 5 & 4 \\ 4 & 6 & 3 \\ 4 & 10 & 8 \end{bmatrix}, \qquad C = \begin{bmatrix} 1 & 3 \\ 3 & 2 \\ 4 & 5 \end{bmatrix}, \qquad \vec{x} = \begin{bmatrix} 3 \\ 2 \\ 1 \end{bmatrix} \end{split}\]